webmanone/Leetcode-Notes/README.md

 };
 ```
 ### 141. Linked List Cycle
+Description:
+Given head, the head of a linked list, determine if the linked list has a cycle in it.
+There is a cycle in a linked list if there is some node in the list that can be reached again by continuously following the next pointer.
+Internally, pos is used to denote the index of the node that tail's next pointer is connected to.
+Note that pos is not passed as a parameter.
+Return true if there is a cycle in the linked list.
+Otherwise, return false.

 Since I found this problem by searching by hash map, I thought the best solution would be hash map and came up this this solution: